-6.3.4 Women's Network and Gender Roles Effects
+6.3.4 Women's Networks and Gender Norms

-This section examines whether the stronger pro-family response of women may be due to network and gender roles effects.
-While identifying these factors is challenging with non-experimental data, the following seeks to provide at least some evidence by employing information on the gender composition of the labor force.
+This section examines whether the stronger pro-family response of women may be due to network effects and gender norms.
+Generally, gender norms regarding the labor force participation of mothers in Denmark are not very different from norms in the U.S. or other advanced countries (Kleven, Landais, and Sogaard 2018, Figure A.II).
+While identifying these factors is always a challenge with non-experimental data, the following seeks to provide at least some evidence by employing information on the gender composition of the labor force.
 In particular, we hypothesize that women who originally work in firms with a relatively high share of female workers may behave different from women who work in a male-dominated firm because the former have stronger female-worker networks.
-Furthermore, women employed in firms with a relatively high share of female workers.
-Both of these arguments would suggest that the labor market attachment of women employed in firms with a relatively high share of female workers is higher, which may reduce the extent to which they shift to family activities.54 See Table 15 for results.
+Furthermore, women employed in firms with a relatively high share of female workers might be more strongly exposed to female work culture than other workers.
+Both of these arguments would suggest that the labor market attachment of women employed in firms with a relatively high share of female workers.
+Both of these arguments would suggest that the labor market attachment of women employed in firms with a relatively high share of female workers is higher, which may reduce the extent to which they shift to family activities.
+See Table 15 for results.